Accessibility Percolation on Cartesian Power Graphs: Proof of Theorem

 The upper bound on accessibility obtained from the expected value does not take into account any dependence between walks.
 We can improve the bound by including some of the dependencies.
-This will make it possible to show our second main statement that $\xbetc > \xbets$ for irregular types.
+This will make it possible to prove our Theorem \ref{Thm2}, i.e. show that $\xbetc > \xbets$ for irregular types.

 Let in this section $0 < \xr < 1$ and $0 < \xs < 1$ be constant.
 The intention is to choose them later such that $\xmartFs{\xs}{\xr}{\xbets} > 0$ as application to the irregular type.
 This choice is always possible in the irregular case since by continuity $\xmartFs{\xs}{\xr}{\xbets}$ cannot be strictly positive only on the boundaries.